XXY (film): Plot

-At the same time, Alex is questioning her own decisions about her identity and is confronted with frustration at her own body and the limitations placed on her by society.
-After her father walks in on the sexual experience between his daughter and Alvaro, he realizes his child is now old enough to make her own decision about her life and her sexual identity, and seeks advice from a transgender man that he had read about in newspapers years before.
-The man expresses his appreciation that Alex's parents chose not to make the decision for her at birth by "castrating" her, and allowed her to make her own decision now.
-Alex's father is comforted by this conversation and returns to Alex recognizing that she is older now and must make her own decision.
+After witnessing the encounter between Alex and Álvaro, Néstor realizes that Alex is old enough to make decisions about her own life and sexual identity, and he seeks advice from a transgender man he had read about in newspapers years earlier.
+The man tells him that he appreciates that Alex's parents did not make that decision for her at birth and instead allowed her to decide for herself.
+After the conversation, Néstor returns with the understanding that Alex must make her own decision.

-Later in the movie, three boys from the village sexually assault Alex by forcibly pulling down her pants to see her genitals.
-Alex is embarrassed and ashamed by this encounter, perpetrated by the friends of Vando, her ex-friend and likely former romantic partner.
-Néstor realizes that reporting this to the police would cause the whole village to know about Alex's condition.
-However, Alex decides that it does not matter.
-Alex also decides that she does not want to resume taking medicines or have an operation.
-When asked by her father whether she wanted to choose to be either male or female, Alex replies "What if there is nothing to choose?".
+Later, three boys from the village sexually assault Alex by forcibly pulling down her pants to see her genitalia.
+The assault is carried out by friends of Vando, Alex's former friend.
+Néstor realizes that reporting the assault to the police would cause the whole village to learn about Alex's condition.
+However, Alex says that it does not matter.
+Alex also decides that she does not want to resume taking medication or undergo surgery.
+When asked by her father whether she wants to choose to be either male or female, Alex replies, "What if there is nothing to choose?"